 What is the Family Court’s Lighthouse Project?

 It has become common knowledge in recent years that the Australian family law system is expensive, complex, emotional and beset by long delays.
-The Federal Circuit Court and Family Courts recognise these issues and have been working more than ever to develop new systems to deal with these issues and help litigants.
-The most recent and significant change the family courts the implementation of the Lighthouse Project.
+One change recently made to the family law system is the implementation of the Lighthouse Project.

-The Lighthouse Project is a pilot program for parenting matters being rolled out in the Brisbane, Adelaide and Parramatta Registries of the Family Court of Australia and the Federal Circuit Court of Australia.
+The Lighthouse Project began as a pilot program for parenting matters in the Brisbane, Adelaide and Parramatta Registries of the Family Court of Australia and the Federal Circuit Court of Australia.
+The Project will continue to operate after the merge of those two courts into the Federal and Family Court of Australia (FCFCA) in September 2021.
 When an Application or Response for parenting only orders is filed with the courts, parties will now be asked to complete a questionnaire via a confidential and secure platform known as “Family DOORS Triage”.
 Responses to the questionnaire are confidential and are only used to assist for risk screening and to identify suitable case management.
 The online questionnaire screens for a variety of risks, including family violence, child abuse, self-harm and substance abuse.
 The questions may be answered offline and can also direct families to health and other support services, such as police and child welfare authorities, co-located in the court’s Registry.

 When submitted, the questionnaires are then triaged by a specialised team of Registrars, family counsellors, and support staff with detailed knowledge in family violence and family safety risks.
 The team will triage matters and identify parties who may require additional support and safety measures.
 As family law practitioners, we see many matters before the court that entail various kinds of risk, but the court does not always respond to the issues as quickly or specifically as would be expected.
 The Lighthouse Project’s screening of the complexity and severity of risk is, therefore, a positive step in case management and also an opportunity to properly analyse and deal with the risk concerns in parenting matters, and allow solutions to be made available to parties more efficiently than has previously been done by the court.